Keri Hilson: 1982–2007: Early life and career beginnings

 Keri Lynn Hilson was born on December 5, 1982, in Decatur, Georgia.
-Hilson's mother owns and runs a day care center and her father was a developer who served in the Army.
-She was raised in a middle class family and an African-American neighborhood.
+Hilson's mother owned and ran a day care center and her father was a developer who served in the Army.
+She was raised in a middle class family and in an African-American neighborhood.
 Her brother is Kip and her sisters are Kelsee, Kye and Kaycee.
 Hilson and her siblings did not attend a school within the neighborhood, stating that "they shipped us off for an hour to get to school every day.
 It was just that important for us to maintain the life that they had created".
 From the age of 12, Hilson wanted to pursue a musical career, after watching television talent shows, Star Search and Showtime at the Apollo.
 Her mother then hired a piano teacher to give her piano lessons; however, Hilson wanted to become a singer and therefore "converted those sessions into vocal lessons, accompanying the teacher on piano".
 By the age of 14, Hilson had secured a record deal with the girl group D'Signe, who later disbanded.

-Hilson's first official work as a songwriter was "Jump", written for a Japanese R&B singer Michico's debut album I Do (2002).
+Hilson's first credit as a songwriter was the song "Jump", performed by Japanese R&B singer Michico for the latter's debut album, I Do (2002).
 Hilson spent most of her teenage years working with producer Anthony Dent as a songwriter and background vocalist for the likes of Usher, Ludacris, Kelly Rowland, Toni Braxton, Ciara and Polow da Don.
 After graduating from Tucker High School in the DeKalb County School District, Hilson attended Oxford College of Emory University and Emory University in Atlanta for three years and studied a course in theater.
 She continued working as a songwriter and background vocalist during her schooling years.
-Hilson eventually stopped working with Dent, and began working more with Polow da Don.
+Hilson eventually stopped working with Dent in favor of Polow da Don.
 She also became a member of the songwriting and production team, The Clutch.
 Together, they wrote Mary J. Blige's "Take Me as I Am" (2006), Omarion's "Ice Box" (2006), Ciara's "Like a Boy" (2006), The Pussycat Dolls' "Wait a Minute" (2006) and Britney Spears' "Gimme More" (2007).
 In 2006, Polow introduced Hilson to American rapper and producer Timbaland, who then signed her to his record label, Mosley Music Group.
-In November 2006, Hilson was featured on American rapper Lloyd Banks' single "Help" for his album Rotten Apple (2006).
+In October 2006, Hilson made her recording debut on American rapper P. Diddy's song "After Love" — produced by Timbaland and included on his third album Press Play.
+She also appeared on American rapper Lloyd Banks' single "Help" from his album Rotten Apple, released the following month.